9-man: Player Eligibility

-remaining three players must be of Asian descent; the NACIVT explicitly states who qualifies as Asian based on the country of origin of his ancestors - (Asian: origins from: Myanmar (formerly Burma), Cambodia, China, Hong Kong, Indonesia, Japan, Korea, Laos, Malaysia, Mongolia, Philippines, Singapore, Taiwan, Thailand and Vietnam).
+remaining three players must be of Asian descent; the NACIVT explicitly states who qualifies as Asian based on the country of origin of his ancestors - (Asian: origins from: Myanmar (formerly Burma), Cambodia, China, Hong Kong, Indonesia, Japan, Korea, Laos, Malaysia, Mongolia, Philippines, Singapore, Taiwan, Thailand, Vietnam).
 In addition, only men are allowed to play 9-man.

 Rules

 There are a number of ways in which 9-man rules differ from traditional Volleyball rules.
 As only men can play 9-man, during international tournaments, such as the NACIVT, women play by six-player Volleyball rules.

 Rotating: Players in 9-man do not rotate as in traditional volleyball.
 As such, players tend to specialize in two or three positions.

 Serving: Only 3 players are allowed to serve per team, it may be any 3 players.
 Teams must rotate servers.
 The players may serve from any position behind the line.
 Jump serves are not allowed as one foot must remain on the ground while serving.

 Scoring: 9-man implements a rally scoring system.
 Teams do not have to be serving in order to win a point.
 The first team to 21 points while holding a lead of at least two points is the winner.
 If there is no two-point lead, the first team to 25 points wins.

 Touch Limit: Each team is allowed three touches before the ball must be sent over the net to the opposing team.
 A block counts as a touch.
 A team is awarded an additional touch if the ball contacts the net during a volley.
 The other team is awarded a point if the ball comes into contact with any body part besides the arms and hands.

-Blocking: You can not penetrate across the plane of the net (called "piking").
+Blocking: Players cannot penetrate across the plane of the net (called "piking").
 Blocks must be straight up.
-If the ball comes into contact with your head, the play goes to the other team.
+If the ball comes into contact with a player's head, the play goes to the other team.

 Ball Handling: There are several specialized moves in traditional nine-man.
 The preferred method of passing the ball is called a chai ball—an underhand scooping move.
 The fai-gok or fastball is typically the centermost position in the offense that has a signature move resembling a basketball dunk.
 The player pushes the ball in a single non-upward direction and then quickly changes the direction of the ball slamming it to the ground.
 A net ball (pushing the ball into the net so that it rebounds and you can play it again) is often performed by the setter to upset the timing and rhythm of the game and throw off the defense.

 NACIVT Rules: NACIVT rules stipulate that at any given time, each team must have at least six players of "100 percent" Chinese descent on the court.
 The remaining three players must be of Asian descent.
 If this rule is violated through another team issuing a challenge, a warning may be given to the team.
 Following the warning, failure to cooperate may result in either loss of game or disqualification.